 What to avoid: Non-certified recycled diamonds.

 Lab diamonds are increasing in popularity as an accessible, possibly sustainable, fully traceable, and ethical diamond solution.
 Lab diamonds are diamonds that are grown using special machinery mimicking the exact same process that formed diamonds billions of years ago but condensing it into a week.
 Under magnification lab diamonds are indistinguishable from earth grown diamonds.
 The only difference is that lab grown diamonds lack the drama and heroic story of a naturally earth grown diamond.
 Because jewelry is all about story some may find it hard to get behind lab grown diamonds.
 But Lab Diamonds are are definitely an option for a lot of people that don't care that they are machine made.
-Lab Diamonds have been under criticism as of late as the process to make the diamonds can be very environmentally taxing because they use a ton of water and energy making the argument that earth diamonds are somewhat better.
+Lab Diamonds have been under criticism as of late as the process to make the diamonds can be very environmentally taxing because they use a ton of water and energy, however the resources lab diamonds use are far less than mining earth diamonds.

 What to look for: Certified Lab Grown from a company that uses renewable energy and has an offset program.

 The best diamond alternative is actually a diamond!
 Rustic diamonds or alternative diamonds or salt and pepper diamonds are diamonds that are heavily included, and come in a large variety of warm romantic colors and creative cuts like hexagon, kite, pear, or bullet.
 Rustic diamonds are very unusual and do not have the look of a traditional diamond and each one is one-of-a-kind.
-Rustic diamonds are also an accessible price point because they are typically less costly than traditional brilliant cut diamonds.
-Rustic diamonds have an ethical and environmental edge over the brilliant cut diamonds because they are less in demand and usually come from smaller mining companies.
+Rustic diamonds are also an accessible price point because they are typically less costly than traditional brilliant cut perfect diamonds.
+Rustic diamonds have an ethical and environmental edge over the brilliant cut diamonds because they are less in demand and usually come from smaller mining companies using every last piece of rough.

 What to look for: Look for a traceable rustic diamond for the ultimate ethical stone.